 Be sure you are receiving our Canvas Announcements!
 This is how we communicate with the class as a group and provide you with important information throughout the semester in an ongoing way.
-We send out a test message early in the semester called the "Early Bird/Opportunity Knocks/Lucky Day Mixed Metaphor Easy Points," which requires you to reply in a timely way to a Canvas Announcement in order to show us you are receiving and reading them and receive 10 easy Participation Points in return.

 ••COURSE DESCRIPTION••

 Lecture & discussion course covering a wide range of clinical problems in children and adolescents, including normal and abnormal development, assessment and diagnosis, theories and causes, ethical principles, effective helping techniques and parenting, as well as other aspects of developmental psychopathology.
 This course addresses the following four core objectives established by the Texas Higher Education Coordinating Board: communication skills, critical thinking skills, empirical and quantitative skills, and social responsibility.
 Only one of the following may be counted: Human Development and Family Sciences 339, 342, Psychology 339.